jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 - __The Game Section__

-  -It starts with the name of the game: Rock, Scissors, Paper.
+  - It starts with the name of the game: Rock, Scissors, Paper.

    ![heading]()